flightjs/flight/README.md

 ## Teardown

 Flight provides a set of methods which remove components and their event bindings.
-It's a good idea to use teardown components after each unit test - and teardown also good for unbinding event listeners when, for example, the user navigates away from a page.
+It's a good idea to teardown components after each unit test - and teardown is also good for unbinding event listeners when, for example, the user navigates away from a page.

 There are three levels of teardown: